Most Franchise Failures Are Predictable & Avoidable

 The reasons for not franchising could be many: ownership, the concept itself, timing, or dishonesty among others.
 But there IS a reason, an obvious one.
 Again, experience can predict most potential problems and honesty will expose them.
 But, if a consultant wants a fee or an overzealous business owner wants to sell franchises, then franchising is going to happen whether it should or it shouldn’t be done.

-We’ve written about the temptations to franchise a business.
+We’ve written a great deal about the temptations to franchise a business.
 The fact is, they’re real.
 Although perhaps hard to accept, appealing to the ego of a business owner and convincing them to franchise their success story is really kindergarten level psychology.
 Unscrupulous consultants have always succeeded in that game.